 As well as being known as Thailand’s oldest British international school, the all-through Bangkok Patana School has a reputation for academic success in IGCSEs and the IBDP, as well as its sporting and artistic achievements.

 As Thailand's oldest and largest British international school, Bangkok Patana School has certainly stood the test of time.
 Since opening in 1957, this all-through school has gained a reputation for top-scoring IGCSE and IBDP results, excellence in sports, and its outstanding campus facilities.
 A large not-for-profit school with more than 2,200 students from 18 months to 18 years, Patana is also well-known for its extensive offering of over 400 extra-curricular activities, its impressive arts facilities, its sports programmes, and its multilingual language programme.

-Located in Bangna, in the south-east corner of Bangkok, Patana follows the EYFS and the English National Curriculum (ENC) up to Year 11; Year 10 students take their IGCSEs, and Years 12 and 13 students study the International Baccalaureate Diploma Programme.
+Located in Bangna, in the south-east corner of Bangkok, Patana follows the EYFS and the National Curriculum for England up to Year 11; Year 10 students take their IGCSEs, and Years 12 and 13 students study the International Baccalaureate Diploma Programme.
 The school welcomes parents with the message that it offers a truly well-rounded education, both in and out of the classroom.
 In fact, the school is so proud of its all-round excellence that it publishes an annual Student Achievement book to capture it.

 “Our school has a proud record of achievement for nearly 60 years – academic, sporting and artistic – and we celebrate the distinctive accomplishments of each of our students.”

 Read about our tour of the campus here.